 3. Managing Increased Demand

-With so much uncertainty, many customers are seeking information on how the COVID19 is going to impact them.
+With so much uncertainty and changing directives in each state, many customers are seeking information on how COVID is going to impact them.

-So how can you manage things when your volumes are hitting unprecedented levels combined with times when your unplanned sick leave is also at record levels?
+So how can you manage things when your volumes are hitting unprecedented levels combined with times when it’s also hard to maintain a full roster?

 3.1 Increase the amount of information on your website

 Customers are desperate for information and typically their first port of call is the internet and your company website.

 Make sure your FAQ pages are up to date and if possible, have a dedicated page that can address the pain points for your customers.